Deanna (song)

 "Deanna" is a song by Nick Cave and the Bad Seeds.
 It is the second single from their 1988 album Tender Prey.

+An acoustic version of the song opens the 2005 compilation B-sides & Rarities and includes phrases from the Edwin Hawkins Singers' song Oh Happy Day on which the song was based.

 Inspiration

 Biographer Ian Johnston claimed that Deanna was a woman Nick Cave had recently had a "passionate, intense relationship with".
 Cave later said the song is "seen as a particularly brutal act of betrayal, and thirty years on I still haven’t been fully forgiven.
 I console myself with the thought that I was unflinching in my duties as a songwriter, even though it broke a heart (or two) in the process."